woman pointing to projection

 • I have a bachelor’s degree from another university.
 Can I earn a Verification Statement from UGA?

 Yes.
 You have two options to complete the Didactic Program in Dietetics (DPD) course requirements at the undergraduate level.
 You may also combine the DPD coursework with a non-thesis MS degree.
-You must be accepted as a student at the University of Georgia for all options.
+You must be accepted as a student at the University of Georgia for each of these options.

 Option 2.
-Apply as a post-baccalaureate, non-degree seeking, student and complete remaining coursework needed to meet dietetics knowledge requirements.
-This option is available only if you have 16 credit hours or less of DPD coursework to complete.
+Apply as a post-baccalaureate, non-degree seeking student and complete remaining coursework needed to meet dietetics knowledge requirements.
+This option is available only if you have fewer than 16 credit hours of DPD coursework to complete.
 A DPD Verification Statement will be issued to you upon successful completion of this coursework.
 To apply to the post-baccalaureate program, visit this page (https://www.admissions.uga.edu/admissions/other-students/post-baccalaureate/).

 • I am a graduate student at UGA.
 Can I take courses to earn my Verification Statement?

 Yes.
 You can take the DPD courses in addition to what is required for your graduate program.
-In some cases, courses can be used toward both the DPD verification and a graduate degree.
+In most cases, courses can be used toward both the DPD verification and a graduate degree.

 • I completed my degree at a university outside of the United States.
 Can I earn my Verification Statement from UGA?